Surfing in Phuket Information

 Phuket's attractions, such as diving, Patong nightlife, shopping, Thai food and the Thai people, are definitely why people come to Thailand.
 Although you may not come to Phuket for the surf, it's still good to go for a paddle with the locals.

 Surfboards in Phuket can be less expensive than the equivalent surfboards in Europe, US, Australia etc. but before you commit to buying, make sure you contact your airline to check for any extra charges for carrying your board home.

-The main centers for renting surfboards are the Surin Beach area and the Kata Beach area.
-Most surfboard rental booths offer hourly up to monthly surfboard rental rates.
-See surfboard rental and prices at Surin Beach which also has skimboards and stand up paddleboards for rent.
+The main centers for renting surfboards are the Surin Beach, Kamala Beach and the Kata Beach area.
+Most surfboard rental booths offer hourly up to daily surfboard rental rates.
+For long term rentals see surfboard rental and prices from the Saltwater Dreaming Surf Shop which also has skimboards, bodyboards and stand up paddleboards for rent.

 Waves in Phuket

 The swell that creates Phuket's surf conditions comes from the Indian ocean bypassing the tip of Sumatra.
 Exploring further north sometimes is a good idea as the waves often miss Phuket.
 As the monsoons head further north during April to September the surf becomes much bigger, but so do the winds.

 Phuket is the biggest island in Thailand, located in the Andaman Sea, in the south of Thailand.
 The island is mostly mountainous with a mountain range in the west of the island from the north to the south.
 The mountains of Phuket are the southern end of a mountain chain which starts on the mainland.
 70% of the island is covered by forest.
 More information on Phuket